FelipeVein/USDC_Projeto4/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+My pipeline does not work properly when there are different lighting conditions, shadows, discoloration.

+Set the threshold parameters to the project video wasn't difficult, but with the same parameters the pipeline falls apart in the other two videos.

 I tried a lot of different thresholds, but none of them worked well on the Harder Challenge Video.
 Some of them worked on the Challenge Video, but they weren't good enough.
-What approach should I take to make it right?
+What approach should I take to make it work?